 St. Louise Parish School is state-certified and accredited by the Western Catholic Educational Association.
 The collective efforts of our outstanding staff provide a foundation for students to achieve excellence, assume responsibility, and develop traditional Catholic values and sound moral judgment.

 Our maximum class size is 26 students in grades kindergarten through eight, but most classes have less than 20 students each, and many classes have as few as 15 students.
-Our maximum class size is 20 in pre-kindergarten.
-Our overall student-teacher ratio is an outstanding 14:1, and that does not include the instructional assistants, who are assigned to the primary grade levels to support the teachers.
-We have about 370 students in a given year, with the approximate breakdown being:
+Our maximum class size is 18 in pre-kindergarten.
+Our overall student-teacher ratio throughout the school is an outstanding 13:1, and that does not include the instructional assistants, who are assigned to the primary grade levels to support the teachers.
+We have about 345 students in a given year, with the approximate breakdown being:

 - 90-95% Catholic